ThisIsSoSteve/Formula1NoSpoilersSchedule/README.md

 # Formula 1 no spoilers schedule
-displays the only the schedule not the race results
+displays only the schedule not the race results

 ## create-svelte